TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 * **Obstacle:** What is preventing the customer from solving their problem?
 * **Goal:** If they solve their problem, then **\_**?
 * **Current Solution:** How are they solving their problem?
-* **Decision Trigger:** Were there pivotal moments where the customer has made key decisions about a problem?
+* **Decision Trigger:** Were there pivotal moments where the customer made key decisions about a problem?
 * **Interest Trigger:** Which questions did the customer express interest in?
 * **Persons:** Are there any other people involved with the problem or solution?
 * **Emotions:** Is there anything specific that causes the customer to express different emotions?